amcsi/php-http-proxy/README.md

 Also, JavaScript may not entirely work if it is relying on absolute URLs placed in variables in HTML `<script>` tags.

-A list of headers modified before requests are sent to the true url:
+A list of headers modified before requests are sent to the true url: c
 * By default:
     * The target URL of course.
     * `Host` is rewritten to the target domain.
     * `Content-Type` is always force set.
     * `X-Forwarded-For` is set to the requester's IP address.
 If this field already existed, then according to the Apache documentation, the requester's IP address is instead appended to the list of IP addresses in this field.
-* If `r` is set:
     * `Referer` is proxified

 A list of headers modified before the response is sent back to the requester:

 * By default:
     * `Content-Type`.
 This is especially important if `u` is set and the content is rewritten.
     * `Set-Cookie`.
 The domain and path are rewritten.
-If `r` is on, the script attempts to limit the path to the path where the rewrite rule begins to kick in, or make it even more restrictive.
-Otherwise the path is simply rewritten to `/` so it would be guaranteed to work.
-With these, cookies should be guaranteed to work.
+When using the proxy script in the Standard style, remember having the slash after the name of the script file still makes apache execute the script; well according to HTTP rules the .php part has no special meaning, and since you have (/) separated parts following, it was easy to abuse the rules of HTTP for easy cookie proxying even when using the Standard proxying style.
     * `Transfer-Encoding`.
 If it is "chunked", it is discarded entirely.
 Some curl requests result in "chunked" content which breaks HTTP when sending that header out.
 So I'm removing it entirely.
 If anyone knows a better way of handling this, please say so.
 * If `u` is set:
     * The URLs in the content are attempted to be rewritten so any linked resource.